ebenimeli/ict3/docs/contents/ai/terms.md

 Artificial Intelligence (AI) refers to the simulation of human intelligence in machines that are programmed to perform tasks that would typically require human intelligence, such as reasoning, learning, perception, and problem-solving.

+> Artificial intelligence is everywhere and it's already making a huge impact on our lives.
+It's autocompleting texts on our cellphones, telling us which videos to watch on YouTube, beating us at video games, recognizing us in photos, ordering products in stores, driving cars, scheduling appointments, you get the idea.
+Today we're going to explain what AI can (and can't) do right now and explain how we got to where we are today.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/a0_lo_GDcFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Chatbot

 A chatbot is an AI-powered computer program designed to simulate conversation with human users, typically through text messages or voice interactions.
 Chatbots can be used for customer service, sales, marketing, and other applications.